-'Cuppa and Chorus' is hosted by the National Centre for Early Music and Explore Libraries, in conjunction with Age Concern and Converge.
-The monthly singing session encourages people to engage in a cultural activity with the aim of reducing social isolation.
+E.g. ‘Cuppa and Chorus’ is hosted by the National Centre for Early Music and Explore Libraries, in conjunction with Age Concern and Converge.
+The monthly singing session encourages people to engage in a creative activity with the aim of improving wellbeing and reducing social isolation.

-These are local examples, take a look at what is going on in your communities that may benefit your health and wellbeing and that of your patients.
+Take a look at what is going on in your community that may benefit your health and wellbeing and that of your patients.

-To deliver health outcomes through technology-based arts activities
+To deliver specific health outcomes through technology-based arts activities

-iMUSE is a 1-to-1 therapeutic multi-sensory experience that helps reduce the symptoms of anxiety.
+iMUSE is a York based 1-to-1 therapeutic multi-sensory experience that helps reduce the symptoms of anxiety.